skunnavakkam/fdtd-2d/README.md

 ![Patch distances visualization showing how far each patch is from the source](assets/patch_distances.png)

 The image above shows the distance of each patch from the source patch (marked with a red star).
 The colors indicate how many patches away from the source each patch is, with lighter colors being further.
+What happens if we solve for the solution in each patch, enforce some dirichelet boundary conditions at each point, and then use the solution in the patches to solve for the solution in the next patch?

+Some basic math shows that this solution happens in $O(n^2)$ time, which is a little too good to be true, and this is evidence by the solution not working perfectly.
+I think this probably ends up being a good approximation for a solution after a long but not infinite time, and I think that with a little bit more work this can serve as adequate preconditioning for a matrix solve, or this can work in a similar iterative fashion to an iterative matrix solver.
+Some hints that this might work are that you see coupling to the ring resonator.